I tasted the seven seas.

 ***Facilitators are not expecting payment and all sessions are by donation.
-Please contribute to their visit and the rent and maintenance of the studio space with a small contribution.
+Please contribute to the cost of their visit, and the rent and maintenance of the studio space, with a small contribution.

 [Photo by Sherab Chen)